grnet/synnefo/docs/upgrade/upgrade-0.15.rst

 Prerequisites
 ==============

-Before upgrading to v0.15 there are two steps that must be performed, relative with Cyclades networking service.
+Before upgrading to v0.15 there are three steps that must be performed, relative to the Cyclades networking service.

-Add unique name to the NICs of all Ganeti instances
+Add unique names to the NICs of all Ganeti instances
 ---------------------------------------------------

-Since Ganeti 2.8, it is supported to give a name to NICs of Ganeti instances and refer to them with their name, and not only by their index.
+Since Ganeti 2.8, it is supported to give a name to NICs of Ganeti instances and refer to them by their name, and not only by their index.
 Synnefo v0.15 assigns a unique name to each NIC and refers to them by their unique name.
 Before upgrading to v0.15, Synnefo must assign names to all existing NICs.
 This can easily be performed with a helper script that is shipped with Synnefo